-Was 5S formulated by Henry J Ford in a Michigan sawmill in the 1880s?
+Was the forerunner to 5S formulated by Henry J Ford in a Michigan sawmill in the 1880s?

 Henry J Ford would not recognise the terms used today, however, his business empire and success was fundamentally linked to practices and principles that we all recognise today.
 His system was known as CANDO, which is partly where the commonly used complimentary phrase “to have a CANDO attitude” comes from.

 Coming from one of the most successful industrialists the World has ever seen, CANDO is easy to follow, clear and practical and still very relevant today, but we now know it as Workplace Organisation or 5S linked strongly with Continuous Improvement or Kaizen.

 Henry Ford was a very shrewd engineer and ultimately businessman, having progressed meteorically from a farmhand with an interest in mechanical clocks, through running a sawmill, to his own revolutionary car manufacturing company.
 Ford is said to have insisted his sawmill never had sawdust left lying on floors.
 He developed some clear ideas about how good systems and operation should be run, with some underpinning principles to help guide his staff and managers whether in the office or factory.

 Henry Ford wrote in his book -Today and Tomorrow (1926): “The first job was to clean up— that is always the first thing to do in order to find out what you are about…We cannot afford to have dirt around— it is too expensive. … Everything is painted and kept painted a light color, so the least bit of dirt will show.
 We do not paint to cover up dirt— we paint white or light gray in order that cleanliness may be the order of things and not the exception.”